King Edward VI of England

 7) Lady Margaret Clifford, daughter of Countess of Cumberland (born Lady Eleanor Brandon, daughter of Mary Tudor)

-King Edward VI’s death and the succession of his Catholic half-sister Mary would spell trouble for the English Reformation.
+King Edward VI’s death and the succession of his Catholic half-sister Mary would cause trouble for the English Reformation.
 Many on Edward’s Council feared this, including the Duke of Northumberland.
-What exact role the Duke of Northumberland had in what followed is still debated, but surely he played a big part in the unfolding of what happened.
-The king opposed Mary’s succession not only for religious reasons but also because of her illegitimacy and his belief in male succession.
-He also opposed the succession of his half-sister for reasons of illegitimacy and belief in male succession.
+The exact role the Duke of Northumberland had in what followed is still debated, but surely he played a big part in the unfolding of what happened.
+King Edward VI opposed Mary’s succession for religious reasons but also because of her illegitimacy and his belief in male succession.
 Both Mary and Elizabeth were still considered to be legally illegitimate.

 “My devise for the Succession” by King Edward VI; Credit – Wikipedia

 After great suffering, fifteen-year-old King Edward VI died on July 6, 1553, at Greenwich Palace.
-On July 9, 1553, Lady Jane Grey was told that she was Queen, and reluctantly accepted the fact.
+On July 9, 1553, Lady Jane Grey was told she was Queen of England and reluctantly accepted the crown.
 However, the Privy Council switched their allegiance from Jane to Edward’s sister Mary and proclaimed her Queen on July 19, 1553.
-Mary arrived triumphantly into London on August 3, 1553, accompanied by her half-sister Elizabeth and a procession of over 800 nobles and gentlemen.
+Mary arrived triumphantly in London on August 3, 1553, accompanied by her half-sister Elizabeth and a procession of over 800 nobles and gentlemen.
 Ultimately, Lady Jane, her husband, her father, and her father-in-law would all lose their heads.

 King Edward VI had a Protestant funeral conducted by Thomas Cranmer, Archbishop of Canterbury, and was buried in the Henry VII Chapel at Westminster Abbey on August 8, 1553.